-Sue Unerman, Chief Transformation Officer at MediaCom asks how we can better define what we do as a profession.
+Sue Unerman, Chief Transformation Officer at MediaCom asks whether the IPA changing its name would help us better define what we do as a profession.

 I think that the IPA should change its name.
 It’s a massively well-respected institution, don’t get me wrong.
 And I have no problem at all with it being an Institute, or referencing Practitioners.
 It’s the A word I have a problem with...
 Advertising.

 The job we do isn’t just about advertising.
 The job we do is about growing clients’ business, not about creating advertising.
 If you ask anyone who works in a media agency whether their friends and family understand what they do, they will almost certainly say no, not really.

 Because the outside world, who mostly don’t give our industry a second thought, thinks working in media means that you write for the Guardian or Buzzfeed (depending on their generation).
 And if you say you work in advertising, the outside world thinks you make TV ads or create posters, perhaps rub shoulders with Don Draper.
 Well, that’s not the only thing we do in agencies, you’d try to say.
 Not least because the channels to market have grown exponentially over the last few years, but more importantly because those traditional, well-known channels don’t always guarantee a client’s business growth.